 - Pesto Chicken Penne Pasta

-Years ago, before I discovered Pinterest, I found a recipe online for corn cakes.
+Years ago, I found a recipe online for corn cakes.
 I really liked them, but only made them occasionally.
-I have a bad habit with recipes, where I forget about them for months or even years at a time.
+I have a bad habit with recipes, where I forget about them for months at a time.
 The funny thing is, that tends to happen with dishes I really love.
-Then the next time I make them, I vow not to forget about them…and do just that.
+Then the next time I make them, I vow not to forget about them…and then do it again.
 I recently had a couple of ears of corn that I needed to use, plus I had just bought zucchini.
 This was the perfect opportunity to make the corn cakes again, and make a couple changes, to create Corn, Zucchini and Red Pepper Cakes

-In the beginning, I made these Corn, Zucchini and Red Pepper Cakes with only corn and zucchini, and it was quite savory.
-The red peppers add a wonderful, subtle sweetness to the cakes.
+In the beginning, I made these Corn, Zucchini and Red Pepper Cakes with only corn and zucchini.
+They were delicious, but quite savory.
+The red peppers add another layer of sweetness to the cakes.
 To soften the vegetables slightly, I saute them first.
 I cook the corn the longest and over the highest heat, to get that beautiful char on the kernels.
-I cut the zucchini and bell peppers very small, and add them in for just a couple of minutes to combine the flavors.
-Of course, I can’t make anything without fresh onion and garlic, even though I also add onion powder and garlic powder.
+I cut the zucchini and bell peppers in a very small dice, and add them in for just a couple of minutes.
+I can’t make anything without fresh onion and garlic, even though I also add onion powder and garlic powder.

 I used to make these Corn, Zucchini and Red Pepper Cakes as a side dish for dinner, but it was too much for just me.
-I haven’t had good success with reheating them, and I’m not a fan of leftovers.
-Of course, for 2 or more people these would be great as a side dish.
 I now always make them as a lunch entree.
 I use a whole ear of corn for just me, because I really love corn!
-That will make 4 generous-sized cakes.
+One ear of corn makes 4 generous-sized cakes.

 One of my favorite things about Corn, Zucchini and Red Pepper Cakes is that the vegetables retain their texture, shape and integrity.
 You taste every aspect in every bite, and I love the pop of the corn kernels in my mouth as I eat.

-Cornmeal: I love the texture of cornmeal, and the crunch it adds to dishes.
-I use either fine or medium ground, but coarse ground would work as well.
+- Cornmeal: I love the texture of cornmeal, and the crunch it adds to dishes.
+I use either fine or medium ground; to me, coarse ground is a little too coarse.
 It’s really personal preference

 I am not going to let Corn, Zucchini and Red Pepper Cakes sit on the back burner anymore…no more out of sight, out of mind.
 They are delicious and easy to make, and perfect for Meatless Monday or any day of the week.